 First, you need to have the program conkeror-spawn-helper installed.
 Please read ConkerorSpawnHelper for details.

-Conkeror has two user variables that control the behavior of the external editing commands.
+Conkeror has three user variables that control the behavior of the external editing commands:

 This variable provides the normal means for configuring the editor to run.
 Its default value is the first of the following that has a value: